Orlando Magic: 2010–2012: "Dwightmare" saga

-2012–present: Rebuilding
+2012–2021: Struggles with Nikola Vucevic

 2012–2017: Rob Hennigan era

 Following the trade of Dwight Howard, the Magic entered into a state of rebuilding with Maurice Harkless and Nikola Vučević.
 On August 29, the Magic signed free agent guard E'Twaun Moore.
 On December 2, 2012, Howard's first game against his former team, the Magic defeated the Lakers 113–103.

 On February 21, 2013, the Magic traded JJ Redick, Ish Smith and Gustavo Ayón to the Milwaukee Bucks.
 In return, the Magic received Beno Udrih, Tobias Harris and rookie Doron Lamb.
 The Magic also traded Josh McRoberts to the Charlotte Bobcats for Hakim Warrick who was waived 2 days later.
-The Magic finish the 2012–2013 season 20–62 as the worst record in the NBA, missing the playoffs for the first time since 2006.
+The Magic finish the 2012–13 season 20–62 as the worst record in the NBA, missing the playoffs for the first time since 2006.

-On June 27, 2013, the Orlando Magic had the 2nd pick in the 1st round of the 2013 NBA draft.
+On June 27, 2013, the Orlando Magic had the second pick in the first round of the 2013 NBA draft.
 The Magic used their lottery pick to draft Big Ten Defensive Player of the Year, shooting guard Victor Oladipo from Indiana University.
-The Orlando Magic also had the 51st pick in the 2nd round of the NBA draft.
-They used this pick to draft 6'8" forward Romero Osby from the University of Oklahoma.
-Osby averaged 16 points, 7 rebounds, and 1.3 assists during his senior NCAA season at Oklahoma, but was cut by the Magic before the season opener.
+The Magic also had the 51st pick in the second round of the NBA draft.
+They used this pick to draft forward Romero Osby from the University of Oklahoma.
+Osby averaged 16 points, seven rebounds, and 1.3 assists during his senior NCAA season at Oklahoma but was cut by the Magic before the season opener.